Robpol86/robpol86.com/docs/posts/2026/2026-02-15-influxdb-downsampling.md

 ## Performance

 The main benefits with downsampling are reduce disk space usage, reduced CPU load for expensive queries, and reduced query response times.
-Below you'll see some screenshots from my "production" homelab NAS InfluxDB instance.
-The total number of rows remains about the same due to my usage of `aggregateWindow()` but you can see the massive improvements in the total request time metric.
+Below you'll see some screenshots from my "production" homelab NAS.
+The total number of rows remains about the same due to my usage of `aggregateWindow()`, but you can see the massive improvements in the total request time metric.

 ```{list-table-thumbs}
 :resize-width: 400